Bicycle maintenance courses

 All bicycle users or anyone who wants to learn more about bicycles, how they work and how to maintain and use them in a safe condition.

-All you need to start this course is a keen interest in bicycles plus some basic knowledge such as puncture repairs, wheel removal & refitting and handlebar adjustment is all you need to make the most of this level 2 course.
+All you need to start this course is a keen interest in bicycles plus some basic knowledge such as puncture repairs, wheel removal & refitting and handlebar adjustment is all you need to make the most of this intermediate level course.
+This is a continuation of the part 1 course and will develop your skills further.

 Carry out adjustments, maintenance and assessment of wheel faults as stated.